Icelk/kvarn/roadmap.md

 # v0.2.0 Tokio

+We have now reached this milestone, with HTTP/2, fast async IO, a new superior extension system, and nearly no code left from v0.1.0!
+This release is now currently running [icelk.dev](https://icelk.dev) and [kvarn.org](https://kvarn.org).

 This is a *real* performance uplift.
 It's essentially a complete rewrite of Kvarn.
-[extensions.md](extensions.md) and [routing.md](routing.md) are documents designed to make the server's architecture more *transparent*, even for non-programmers.
+[extensions.md](extensions.md) and [routing.md](routing.md) are documents designed to make the server's architecture more *transparent*.
+It should be understandable even for non-programmers.
 It should make it easier to integrate with Kvarn.

 > One other big thing is HTTP/2 Push, which makes loading web sites more than 2 times faster.
 > Without doing anything from your part, you can expect automatic push to work, resulting in the